 Access Canberra (Working with Vulnerable People Scheme)

 You Can Play – a national anti-homophobia in sport campaign that promotes that athletes should be judged on their ability, attitude and effort, not on whether they are gay or straight.
 It was created by Play by the Rules and is based on the highly successful You Can Play project in the United States

 Fair go, Sport!

 This project aims to increase awareness of sexual and gender diversity, promote safe and inclusive sport and recreation environments and develop a flexible model of engagement that can be adapted for other sporting codes and their governing bodies.

 Racism, It stops with me

 This national campaign aims to promote a clear understanding in the Australian community of what racism is, and how it can be prevented and reduced.
-Play by the Rules has partnered with the campaign and produced a powerful TV Community Service Announcement (CSA) and a Racism in Sport toolkit
+Play by the Rules has partnered with the campaign and produced a powerful TV Community Service Announcement (CSA) which is available via the Play by the Rules website.

 Project Officer - Education and Training

 Postal Address: PO Box 147, Civic Square, Canberra, ACT, 2608